LACMIP/emu/docs/_documentation/typecollection.md

    --- | ---
     1  | Start by querying the Catalogue Module for all specimens in the Type Collection.
     2  | Sort the specimens by "Current Location".
 Start with Drawer 1,Cabinet 1 and work in ascending cabinet order.
     3  | Open Cabinet 1, Drawer 1.
-Pull out specimens starting Left to Back and place them in a wooden tray.
+Pull out specimens starting in the Left most corner and working from Front to Back.
+Place specimens in a wooden tray as the white metal drawer of the cabinet is heavy.
 Make sure to keep the specimens in the same arrangement as they were ordered in the drawer.
-    4  | The original name can also be found in the type publication.
-If the original name is not found in the 5  | Check that the name in the original publication is listed under the Identification tab.
+    4  | Check that the name in the original publication, in its original form, is listed under the Identifications tab.
 If the identification is Kingdom - Unknown, then you will need to open the Taxonomy module to add the name.
-Follow the instructions listed here *add link* under "Creating a new Taxonomy Record" to input a new species name.
+    5  | Follow the instructions listed here *add link* under "Creating a new Taxonomy Record" to input a new species name.
 If the genus does not exist in EMu yet, then post the genus in the IMLS google space to confirm whether it is appropriate to add.
-Mark the new entry as Unknown under Currently Accepted.
+    6  | Mark the new taxonomy entry as "Unknown" under Currently Accepted.
+    7  | After adding the species name, replace this identification with the prior "Unknown" identification.
+    8  | In the comments on the Identification tab, add this phrase "Filed under originally published name."

 # Assimilating New Types